Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 5

 Stars Advanced Stats

-- In their past 10 games, the Stars are scoring 1.1 more goals per game than their season-long average.
+- In their past 10 games, the Stars have scored 1.1 more goals per game than their average on the season.

-- The Stars score the seventh-most goals in the league, averaging 3.4 per game for a total of 281 this season.

-- The Stars are ranked third in league action for the fewest goals against this season, having allowed 215 total goals (2.6 per game).
+- The Stars are ranked third in NHL play for the fewest goals against this season, having given up 215 total goals (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.